HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # UCSCGB (UCSC Genome Browser)

-The UCSCGB palette is from the colors used by [UCSC Genome Browser](https://genome.ucsc.edu/) for representing chromosomes (染色体).
+The UCSCGB palette is from the colors used by [UCSC Genome Browser](https://genome.ucsc.edu/) for representing chromosomes.
 This palette (interpolated, with alpha) is intensively used in visualizations generated by Circos.

 ```R
 library("ggsci")